cosname/R-conference/bj2017/lectures.md

   </tr>
   <tr class="collapse" id="session-4-sub-4">
     <td colspan="3">
     <p><button type="button" class="btn btn-primary"><strong>摘要</strong></button> It is estimated that 15-20% of all human cancers are associated with viral infections.
 Viruses can influence various stages of the oncogenic process, however discovering the biological significance of their contribution can be challenging.
-The prevalence of a virus with a particular cancer can range</p>
+The prevalence of a virus with a particular cancer can range from 15-100%.
+An option in determining the abundance of viral presence in a tumour sample would be to perform RNA sequencing on the tumour.
+We have developed a pipeline utilizing the Rsubread Bioconductor package that enables us to deconvolve viral RNA from human, thereby allowing us to detect and quantify the presence of viruses.
+We demonstrate this pipeline using RNA sequencing data from human Head and Neck Squamous Cell Carcinomas (HNSC) acquired from The Cancer Genome Atlas.</p>
     <p><button type="button" class="btn btn-info"><strong>演讲者</strong></button> NA</p>
     </td>
   </tr>